Claire Wendland

 Teaching

-I teach an introductory course in medical anthropology, a graduate seminar in anthropology and international health, and various courses in the anthropology of Africa and in general cultural anthropology.
+I teach introductory and upper-division courses in medical anthropology, a graduate seminar in anthropology and international health, and various courses in the anthropology of Africa and in general cultural anthropology.
 I also have an interest in ethics and have taught both anthropological ethics and bioethics courses.